-After an initial failed attempt at a baseline survey in 2008, 16 we later capitalized on a delay in loan promotion rollout to 33 contiguous rural clusters (16 treatment and 17 control), on the outskirts of Nogales, to do a baseline survey during the first half of 2010.
-For sampling, we established a targeted number of respondents per cluster based on its estimated population of females above the ages of 18 (from Census data), who would have a high propensity to borrow from Compartamos if available: those who either had their own business, would want to start their own business in the following year, or would consider taking out a loan in the near future.
+After an initial failed attempt at a baseline survey in 2008,13 we later capitalized on a delay in loan promotion rollout to 33 contiguous rural clusters (16 treatment and 17 control), on the outskirts of Nogales, to do a baseline survey during the first half of 2010.
+For sampling, we established a targeted number of respondents per cluster based on its estimated population of females above the ages of 18 (from Census data) who would have a high propensity to borrow from Compartamos if available: those who either had their own business, would want to start their own business in the following year, or would consider taking out a loan in the near future.
 Then we randomly sampled up to the target number in each cluster, for a total of 6,786 baseline surveys.
 Compartamos then entered these treatment clusters beginning in June 2010 (i.e., about a year after they entered the other treatment clusters).
 Respondents were informed that the survey was a comprehensive socioeconomic research survey being conducted by a nonprofit, nongovernmental organization (Innovations for Poverty Action) in collaboration with the University of Arizona (the home institution of one of the co-authors at the time of the survey).
 Neither the survey team nor the respondents were informed of the relationship between the researchers and Compartamos.

 The survey firm then conducted an endline survey between November 2011 and March 2012.
 This timing produced an average exposure to Compartamos loan availability of 15 months in the clusters with baseline surveys.
-In clusters with baseline surveys, we tracked 2,912 respondents for endline follow up.
-In the clusters without baseline surveys, we
+In those clusters, we tracked 2,912 respondents for endline follow up.
+In the clusters without baseline surveys, we followed the same sampling rules used in the baseline, and the average exposure to Compartamos loan availability was 28 months.
+In all, we have 16,560 completed endline surveys.
+We also have 1,823 respondents with both baseline and endline surveys.